tinne26/ggfnt/specification.md

 ColorSectionNames blob[...]
 ```

+ColorSections contains data for dyes first, and then palettes, in natural order.
+Things can get a bit confusing because ColorSectionStarts are inversed, and we typically use color index 255 as the main dye.

 > Note for GPU renderer implementers: main dye should be optimized using vertex attributes.
 Others will need explicit uniform changes, but that's expected.

-TODO: actually, ColorSectionStarts is not really necessary.
-It's basically giving us the size, but that can be derived from EndOffsets and NumDyes too.
-Unless EndOffsets were being used in a hacky way, which I think should be explicitly forbidden (though it's fairly obvious that it could make everything break).

 ### Glyphs data